mesosphere/dcos-commons/frameworks/template/README.md

   - View endpoints for an endpoint type: `<dcos-url>/service/_PKGNAME_/v1/endpoints/<endpoint>`

 Returned endpoints will include the following:
-- `.mesos` hostnames for each instance that will follow them if they're moved within the DC/OS cluster.
+- `.autoip.dcos.thisdcos.directory` hostnames for each instance that will follow them if they're moved within the DC/OS cluster.
 - A HA-enabled VIP hostname for accessing any of the instances (optional).
-- A direct IP address for accesssing the service if `.mesos` hostnames are not resolvable.
+- A direct IP address for accesssing the service if `.autoip.dcos.thisdcos.directory` hostnames are not resolvable.
+- If your service is on the `dcos` overlay network, then the IP will be from the subnet allocated to the host that the task is running on.
+It will not be the host IP.
+To resolve the host IP use Mesos DNS (`<task>.<service>.mesos`).

-In general, the `.mesos` endpoints will only work from within the same DC/OS cluster.
+In general, the `.autoip.dcos.thisdcos.directory` endpoints will only work from within the same DC/OS cluster.
 From outside the cluster you can either use the direct IPs or set up a proxy service that acts as a frontend to your _SERVICENAME_ instance.
 For development and testing purposes, you can use [DC/OS Tunnel](https://docs.mesosphere.com/latest/administration/access-node/tunnel/) to access services from outside the cluster, but this option is not suitable for production use.

 <a name="connecting-clients-to-endpoints"></a>
 ## Connecting Clients to Endpoints